svin24/svin24.github.io/content/blog/dotorg.md

 recommend copying and pasting this letter.
 However, this kind of behavior is also illegal in the eyes of the IRS, and a form is provided for this purpose.
 Form 13909 is the appropriate means for reporting this behavior.
-You can download a pre-filled form here, and I do encourage you to submit one this
+You can download a pre-filled form here, and I do encourage you to submit one of this
 yourself:

 - [Form 13909 for ICANN and ISOC complaints (PDF)](https://yukari.sr.ht/dotorg-form-13909.pdf)